Mr0grog/yaml-doctor/README.md

 Copyright (c) 2019 Rob Brackett and [Asana, Inc.][asana]

-Licensed under the BSD 3-clause license.
+Licensed under the MIT license.
 See the `LICENSE` file for the full text of the license.

 [asana]: https://asana.com